SquareGPS/navixy-api/docs/backend-api/resources/billing/tariff/index.md

 * `has_reports` - boolean. `true` if reports allowed, `false` otherwise.
 * `paas_free` - boolean. `true` if this tariff is free for PaaS owner, `false` otherwise.
 * `store_period` - string.
 Data storage period, e.g. "2h" (2 hours), "3d" (3 days), "5m" (5 months), "1y" (one year).
-* `features` - array of string.
+* `features` - string array.
 Available features for the user.
 * `map_filter` - object with available maps for the user.
     * `exclusion` - boolean.
 If `true` maps from `values` will be not active, `false` - maps from values will be active.